torbsd/torbsd.github.io/blog.md

 The RelayBandwidthRate is set to 5000 KBytes and is supposed to burst to 6000 KBytes, and it will worthwhile seeing if that rate is attainable.

+A quick note on configuration.
+There are four partitions, as the output of df(1) illustrates:

+Filesystem     Size    Used   Avail Capacity  Mounted on /dev/sd1a      491M   42.9M    423M     9%    /
+/dev/sd1f      1.4G   10.2M    1.3G     1%    /home
+/dev/sd1d      1.5G    521M    907M    36%    /usr
+/dev/sd1e      192M   77.7M    105M    43%    /usr/local
+mfs:54396     48.4M    4.0K   45.9M     0%    /tmp

+/tmp is running off RAM with mfs.

-Running on -current might seem counter-intuitive, as it is a development branch, and may contain bugs and breaks.
+Running on -current might seem counter-intuitive, as it is the OpenBSD development branch, and may contain bugs and breaks.
 But like the tor-alpha branch, OpenBSD's -current gets a lot of attention, and also includes the latest stable Tor port which is tor-0.2.9.9p0.
 While -current snapshots can be released multiple times a day on occasion, updating on a weekly basis is usually sufficient.

 Once the relay joins the Tor network, the <a href="https://atlas.torproject.org/">Atlas listing for "BBB-OpenBSD"</a> will be posted here.